Writing a nonprofit mission statement can feel like an intimidating task.

 - We rescue, protect, and find loving homes for stray and neglected cats and dogs.

-- We work to end the cycle of homelessness for families.
+- We work to end the cycle of homelessness for families in our community.

 - We feed the hungry today while building a healthy, hunger-free tomorrow.